GraysonMMartin/GraysonMMartin.github.io/_projects/cs2831_project.md

 ### U-Net Architecture

 Ronneberger, Fischer, and Brox proposed the first U-Net architecture to segment cells in microscopic images {% cite ronneberger2015unetconvolutionalnetworksbiomedical %}.
-The symmetric model consists of a contracting encoder and an expanding decoder with skip connections.
-In the encoder, each level applies a 3×3 convolution with ReLU activation followed by 2×2 max pooling to reduce spatial dimensions by half.
-The decoder performs a series of 2×2 upconvolutions to double the spatial dimensions and uses skip connections to preserve spatial information.
-The final 1×1 convolution reduces the number of channels to the number of classes.
+The symmetric model consists of a contracting path, or encoder, on the left half and an expanding path, or decoder, on the right half.
+In the encoder, each level applies a $3\times 3$ convolution with ReLU activation before a $2\times 2$ max pooling operation is applied with stride 2 which reduces spatial dimensions by half.
+By doing this, the encoder is learning increasingly abstract representations of the original image while downsampling for computational efficiency.
+The decoder starts with the lowest spatial resolution, most abstract features and performs a series of $2\times 2$ upconvolutions which doubles the spatial dimensions.
+Importantly, a skip connection from the encoder of equivalent spatial dimension to each decoder layer is included to preserve spatial information lost during downsampling.
+The final output layer performs a $1\times 1$ convolution that reduces the number of channels to the number of classes.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">